Frequently Asked Questions about Marriage Licensing

 We got married but didn't have a license.
 Are we married?

 We were married in another state or country.
-Do we need to get married again here?
+Do we need to get married again in Washington State?
 How do we prove we are legally married?

-My spouse-to-be is leaving for active duty in three days and we must get married prior to the date the license becomes valid.
+We must get married prior to the date our license becomes valid.
 Can we do that?

-- Under no circumstances does State law allow for the validity dates to be waived; however, validity does include the first and last dates listed on the marriage license.
+Under no circumstances does Washington State law allow for the validity dates to be waived; however, validity does include the first and last dates listed on the marriage license.

 We'd really like to have my uncle perform our wedding ceremony.
 What can we do?